Nstamour-art/XogotDocs/Documentation.docc/Manual/performance/cpu_optimization.md

 The solution to jitter is to use fixed timestep interpolation, which involves smoothing the rendered positions and rotations over multiple frames to match the physics.
-You can either implement this yourself or use a third-party addon.
+Godot has built-in physics interpolation which you can read about
+<doc:index>.
 Performance-wise, interpolation is a very cheap operation compared to running a physics tick.
 It's orders of magnitude faster, so this can be a significant performance win while also reducing jitter.